Fixed-Budget Best-Arm Identification in Structured Bandits: Generalized Linear Model

 The novelty in our GLM analysis is in how we control the estimation error of $\theta_*$ using our assumptions on the existence of $\cmin$.
-The rest of the proof follows similar steps to those in the linear model.
-The key idea is to obtain error bounds in each stage.
-First, in \cref{lem:prob-elim-best-GLM}, we bound the probability that a suboptimal arm has a higher estimated mean reward than the optimal arm.
+The rest of the proof follows similar steps to those in \cref{subsec:proof-sketch-linear} and are postponed to \cref{app:GLMpfs}.